2a) Honeycomb Holstein Model

 # Record whether the reflection update was accepted or rejected.

-additional_info["swap_acceptance_rate"] += accepted
+metadata["swap_acceptance_rate"] += accepted

 # Perform an HMC update.